paglab/paglab.github.io/content/tour/index.md

               brightness: 0.7
           position: center
           color: '#555'
+      - title: 👋 Welcome to the PrecisionAg Lab
+        content: Take a look at what we're working on...
+        align: center
+        background:
+          image:
+            filename: duernast9_autumn.jpg
+            filters:
+              brightness: 0.7
+          position: right
+          color: '#666'
       - title: Your testing ground for future farming!
         content: 'Just waiting for you!'
         align: right